meganz/MEGAchat/Readme.md

 Building of webrtc and karere is supported only on MacOS.
 XCode is required.
 Then, you need to prepare a cross-compile environment for android.
 For this purpose, you need to use the `/platforms/ios/env-ios.sh` shell script.
 Please read the Readme.md in the same directory no how to use that script.

+* Windows
+Microsoft Visual Studio 2015 or later (only C++ compiler), and the Cygwin environment are required.
+You need to setup the start shortcut/batfile of the Cygwin shell to run the vcvars32.bat with the cmd.exe shell inside the cygwin shell, in order to add the compiler and system library paths to the Cygwin shell.
+Building of Karere, webrtc and dependencies will be done under the Cygwin shell.

 ## Build dependencies ##
 For Linux and MacOS, you need to install all dependencies using a package manager (the operating system's package manager for Linux, and MacPorts or Homebrew on MacOS).
 For cross-compiled targets (android, ios), and for Windows, an automated system is provided to download, build and install all dependencies under a specific prefix.
 See below for details.

 ### List of dependencies
  - `cmake` and `ccmake` (for a config GUI).
+ * Windows
+Under Windows, the cygwin version of cmake will not be sufficient, you need to install the native cmake for Windows from the official site, and instead of ccmake use cmake-gui.
+You will also need to add the path to Cmake to Cygwin.
  - `libevent2.1.x`
 Version 2.0.x will **not** work, you need at least 2.1.x.
 You may need to build it from source, as 2.1.x is currently considered beta (even though it has critical bugfixes) and system packages at the time of this writing use 2.0.x.
 For convenience, libevent is added as a git submodule in third-party/libevent, so its latest revision is automatically checked out from the official libevent repository.
  - `openssl` - Needed by the SDK, webrtc, strophe and Karere itself.
  - Native WebRTC stack from Chrome.
 See below for build instructions for it.
- - The Mega SDK
-Check out the repository, configure the SDK with --enable-chat, and in a minimalistic way - without image libs etc. Only the crypto and HTTP functionality is needed.
+ - The Mega SDK - Check out the repository, configure the SDK with --enable-chat, and in a minimalistic way - without image libs etc. Only the crypto and HTTP functionality is needed.
  - `libcrypto++` - Needed by MegaSDK and Karere.
  - `libsodium` - Needed by MegaSDK and Karere.
  - `libcurl` - Needed by MegaSDK and Karere.